 top of page

-If Carling is your second residence, you can still vote here.
+If Carling is your second residence, you can still vote here: Yes

 This question has been raised by people whose Carling residence is not their primary residence.